Grand Prix Oporto Info.

 Main Event Schedule

-Saturday, September 23 (main competition only, look for details on side-events on location)
+Saturday, September 23 (main competition only, look for details

 08:00 Registration starts